missouri landscape

 c.
 Nursery Dealer License / Nurseryman License

-If your business includes selling or sharing nursery stock—like trees, shrubs, perennials, or other plants—you’ll need to be registered with the Department of Agriculture’s Plant Industries Division of Missouri.
+If your business includes selling or sharing nursery stock—like trees, shrubs, perennials, or other plants—you’ll need to be registered with the Department of Agriculture’s Plant Industries Division of Missouri, especially if you’re providing services related to landscaping Springfield MO.

 i.
 Nursery Dealer License

-If you buy nursery stock from growers or wholesalers and resell it to customers, you’ll surely need a Nursery Dealer License.
+If you buy nursery stock from growers or wholesalers and resell it to customers, you’ll surely need a Nursery Dealer License, especially if you’re offering services connected to landscaping Columbia MO.

 Do visit the following link in order to know more about the license.